jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 After building with your extension, JupyterLab should open in your default web browser.

-In that window open the JavaScript console by following the instructions for your browser:
+In that browser window, open the JavaScript console by following the instructions for your browser:

 -  `Accessing the DevTools in Google